80bots/80bots/README.md

 #### Ngrok

-7. Ngrok
    Ngrok service is based on the image: https://hub.docker.com/r/wernight/ngrok/

    When launching the application, a new image is formed, based on Ngrok image.
    The server is set in the way that after launching a container, the `ngrok.yml` root file is replaced with the one containing necessary configurations to provide the ability of running multiple simultaneous tunnels.

+## Shell Scripts:
+   - `install.sh` - This script clones frontend and backend from a git repository and installs a required software.
+   - `start.sh` - this script runs an application for selected service and generates required variables for .env file.
+   - `configure.sh` - this script runs install.sh, creates .env file and generates required variables, and then runs start.sh(!!!Removes an existing .env file, if it exists)
+   - `deploy-aws.sh` - this script runs cloudformation `80bots-template.yaml` template that installs required resources to aws.
+It is necessary for correct work of 80bots basing on aws instance.
 ## Additional supporting commands:

 #### Refresh Database: